This post may contain affiliate links. Please read our disclosure policy.

 • 1 cup frozen corn

-• 4 tablespoons low sodium soy sauce more or less to taste
+• 4 tablespoons low sodium soy sauce or to taste

 • Optional: sliced green onions and sesame seeds for garnish